davidayalas/gspreadsheet-html-timetable/README.md

 	</script>
 ```

-* if desktop_container or responsive_container are null, painting won't be processed.
+* if desktop_container or responsive_container are null, its painting won't be processed.

 ## Demo